vfaronov/mitmproxy-httpolice/doc/index.rst

 .. highlight:: console

-`mitmproxy`__ is an advanced HTTP debugging tool that can intercept TLS-encrypted connections, supports HTTP/2, and many more.
+`mitmproxy`__ is an advanced HTTP debugging tool that can intercept TLS-encrypted connections, supports HTTP/2, and much more.

 __ https://mitmproxy.org/